yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 The code for this step is contained in the 13th and 14th code cells of the IPython notebook.

 Ultimately,
-- I searched on six scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector:
+- I searched on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector:
-- The six search windows are: `XY_window = [(240, 240), (200, 200), (160, 160), (120, 120), (80, 80), (60, 60)]`
+- The 3 search windows are: `XY_window = [(128, 128), (96, 96), (64, 64)]`
-- X direction cover from leftmost to rightmost, while y direction covers from 380 to 500.
+- X direction cover from leftmost to rightmost
+- Y direction covers from `yStartStop = [(380, 604), (390, 534), (400, 480)]` corresponding for each search window respectively.
 - I used overlay of 75% as a default.
 - I chose to search smaller windows mainly at the horizon for smaller car images as they will appear far away. which provided a nice result.